dkopecek/pgl/README.md

 A C++ library that provides an API which simplifies the task of process isolation implementation

-## Goal
+## Goals

+### Primary goal

-The goal is to develop a library that provides a C++ API which allows an application creator to define a group of interconnected processes and build the application using these processes.
-The library takes care of creating the processes, setting up the communication channels and handling the message routing.
+The primary goal is to develop a library that provides a C++ API which allows an application creator to define a group of interconnected processes and build the application using these processes.
+The library takes care of creating the processes, setting up the communication channels and handling the message routing and delivery.
 This is useful either from a security point of view, as each process can be stripped off priviledges to a minimal required set, or from a reliability point of view, because if a process in a group of separated processes crashes, it won't unexpectedly terminate the other processes.

+### Secondary goals

+* Provide a pre-implemented set of common processes with documented interfaces (e.g. an "ssh-agent" like process, a server process, command execution process, etc.)

+* Experiment with support for monitoring process statistics and analysing process behaviour for anomalies.

 ## Status